Community Led Electric Car and Bike Club - Survey Launched

 An electric car club would address these challenges by locating cars across the Borough, bookable from as little as half an hour for one all-inclusive price.
 This would give members access to electric cars without having to own one.

 Furthermore, by switching to using an electric car club and getting rid of a little used personal vehicle, members could save money whilst also helping reduce issues related to congestion, parking and pollution.

 The survey also asks if respondents would be interested in an electric bike share scheme.
 Because they are electrically assisted, the bikes are a great alternative to the car for many shorter trips including commuting, everyday errands and leisure trips.

 West Devon Borough Council's Lead Member for Natural Environment, Cllr Lynn Daniel, said: "This is a perfect opportunity for West Devon residents to gain access to electric technology at a fraction of the cost.
-Electric vehicles are the way forward but not everyone has the money to invest as the prices are still too high for much of the population so this is a fantastic compromise.
+Electric vehicles are the way forward but not everyone has the money to invest.
+The prices are still too high for much of the population, so this is a fantastic compromise.

 "I'd encourage residents to get involved in this survey so we can find out if you agree that sharing cars and bikes is a great option and the way forward for Climate Change.
 It seems like a win-win to me!"

 The survey is available from https://bit.ly/ElectricWDevon until 24 August 2021.